SoMa

 Getting There

-The N Judah and T Third streetcars run through.
-BART stops at Montgomery and Powell.
-Caltrain terminates at 4th and King.
-Parking lots exist but charge accordingly.
-Walking works if you don’t mind long blocks.
+The N Judah and T Third streetcars run through the neighborhood.
+BART stops at Montgomery and Powell Stations along Market Street.
+Caltrain terminates at 4th and King Streets.
+Parking lots are available but charge accordingly.